mhoban/rainbow_bridge/README.md

 #### BLAST settings

-For runs in which BLAST queries are performed, you must identify the database(s) being used.
-This can be done using the `--blast-db` option or the `$BLASTDB` environment variable.
+For pipeline runs in which BLAST queries are performed, you must identify the database(s) being used.
+This can be done using the `--blast-db` option or the `$FLOW_BLAST` environment variable.
 See [below](#blast-settings-1) for more details on how to do this.

 ## Sample IDs
 For non-demultiplexed sequencing runs, samples will be named based on the sample IDs specified in the `sample` column of the barcode file.
 For demultiplexed runs, samples will by default be named based on the first part of the filename before the fwd/rev (R1/R2) pattern.
 For example, the following read files: